Hakanotaskin/DSA210-Project/README.md

 | Ensemble | Average of LR + RF predictions |

 - **Train:** 2022–2023 seasons
-- **Test:** 2024 season (true out-of-sample)
+- **Test:** 2024 season (true out of sample)
 - **5-fold CV AUC:** LR 0.891 ± 0.028 · RF 0.886 ± 0.031

 ### Expected Value Simulation

 $$\text{EV} = (P_{\text{model}} \times \text{Decimal Odds}) - 1$$

 A bet is flagged as a **value bet** when EV > 0.05.
 Drivers with podium odds above 50 are excluded from EV calculation as these represent bookmaker field odds rather than individually priced probabilities.
-Precision on the 2024 test set: **27.48%** vs **15% true baseline** (3 podiums per 20-driver field) — **1.8× better than random**.
+Precision on the 2024 test set: **27.48%** vs **15% true baseline** (3 podiums per 20 driver field) — **1.8× better than random**.

 ---

 ##  Hypothesis Testing

-All features were tested for normality (Shapiro-Wilk) — results showed non-normal distributions, so **Mann-Whitney U tests** were used throughout.
+All features were tested for normality (Shapiro-Wilk) — results showed non normal distributions, so **Mann-Whitney U tests** were used throughout.

 ### H1 — Does Grid Position Predict Win Probability?
-> **H₀:** No difference in calibrated win probability between Top-3 qualifiers and the rest
+> **H₀:** No difference in calibrated win probability between Top 3 qualifiers and the rest
 > **Result:** ✅ **Rejected** — Top-3 qualifiers have significantly higher win probability
 > **Mann-Whitney U | p = 7.96e-23**

 ### H2 — Does Straight-Line Top Speed Predict Podium Outcome?
-> **H₀:** No difference in top speed between podium and non-podium drivers
+> **H₀:** No difference in top speed between podium and non podium drivers
 > **Result:** ❌ **Failed to Reject** — The ~1 km/h difference is not statistically significant
 > **Mann-Whitney U | p = 0.47**

 ### H3 — Does Qualifying Time Delta Predict Podium Outcome?
-> **H₀:** No difference in time delta between podium and non-podium drivers
+> **H₀:** No difference in time delta between podium and non podium drivers
 > **Result:** ✅ **Rejected** — Podium drivers are significantly closer to pole position
 > **Mann-Whitney U | p = 1.76e-66**